 1. home with a family feeling 2. enough food 3. clothing, hygiene, and medical treatment, if needed 4. education

 We help them to get on their own feet, so they can become positive change for Africa.
 We teach them to be self-reliant and partially self-sufficient, to cooperate and to be responsible.

 Everybody has an irreplaceable role within the community in the centre, and the rest of the community relies on them.
 Everyone can contribute by applying their talents, skills, or accomplishments.
 While one group of children is cleaning the dining room, the second one is helping with cooking, the third group grows fresh vegetables in the garden, and the fourth is taking care of the livestock.
 The groups take turns after some time, which gives them ideas and experience which they will benefit from after returning to the "outside world".

 However, children cannot take care of everything themselves.
-The Bez mámy organization thus must provide enough food, fire wood for cooking, pay the caregivers’ and the cook’s wages, and provide water, for example by building a water tank; pay the electricity bills and provide alternative source of power during outages.
+The Bez mámy organization thus must provide enough food, fire wood for cooking, pay the caregivers’ and the cook’s wages, and provide water; pay the electricity bills and provide alternative source of power during outages.
 For a home to become a real home, it has to be cultivated and improved and the motherless children can achieve that only with your help.